mchanphilly/vscode-bsv/README.md

 [^6.004]: When I took 6.004, I didn't know I could `ssh` from VS Code.
 I was only learning about `ssh` that semester and they taught us to use it in a really archaic way, so I thought I had no choice but to do everything from inside a terminal (gross!).
 I couldn't even use my mouse.
 If that's you right now, it doesn't have to be like this!

-The Bluespec community is rather small, so once I gained some confidence from writing my [Bluespec lexer for Rouge](https://martinchan.org/projects/bluespec-lexer/), I took it upon myself to write a phenomenal extension for VS Code.
+The Bluespec community is rather small, so once I gained some confidence from writing my [Bluespec lexer for Rouge](https://martinchan.org/projects/bluespec-lexer/), I took it upon myself to try and write a phenomenal extension for VS Code.

 ## Feedback